Bang Gang (A Modern Love Story): Cast

+Production

+Principal photography began on 11 August 2014 in Biarritz.
+The film was shot between Biarritz, Anglet and Landes.
+It wrapped on 5 October.

 Reception

 Critical response

 On Rotten Tomatoes the film has an approval rating of 67% based on reviews from 36 critics, with an average rating of 6/10.
 On Metacritic the film has a score of 53 out of 100, based on 13 critics, indicating "mixed or average reviews".

 Peter Debruge of Variety wrote: "The lack of a single clear character with whom to identify ultimately proves problematic."

 Boyd van Hoeij of The Hollywood Reporter wrote: "Originality or insight aren’t very high on the priority list of this drama."